malteskoruppa/phpjoern/README.md

+# Archived - no longer maintained

+Please note that this project is no longer being maintained.
+It is only kept here for historical purposes.

+# Installation and usage

 This is the phpjoern utility for Joern.
 It uses the `php-ast` extension to generate ASTs from PHP projects and exports these to CSV files suitable to be parsed by Joern.